danielbanko/danielbanko.github.io/README.md

 ## More About Me

-In my free time I enjoy volunteering as a math tutor at a [local youth center](https://www.northstartutoring.org/) in DC and singing bass in the [National Cathedral Choral Society](http://www.cathedralchoralsociety.org/chorus).
+In my free time I enjoy volunteering as a math tutor at a [youth center](https://www.northstartutoring.org/) in DC and singing bass in the [National Cathedral Choral Society](http://www.cathedralchoralsociety.org/chorus).

 Click here to view and download my [CV](https://www.dropbox.com/s/rok02wsilwfyr9w/dbankoResume.docx?dl=0) and follow my [GitHub page](https://github.com/danielbanko) to keep up with my latest coding projects.